Skip to main content

 If you haven't done it already, sign up for a new trial Mapsly account by going to Mapsly sign-up page.
 Your account will be free for 14 days, and no credit card is required at signup.

-If you already signed up, please log in here.
+If you already have an account, log in here.

 2. Prepare your Google Spreadsheet for import